 Patricia Tribou, proud owner of The Canine Joint (founded in 2010) , received her BS at Springfield College to teach Physical Education in 1984 before attending Newbury College and received an Associated degree in Physical Therapy in 1996.
 Patti specialized in CVA (strokes), amputation and Geriatric PT.

 Patti’s love for animals, and her passion to help them, led her in a search to find ways that she could use her talents as a Human Therapist to help the many dogs that require assistance in healing.
 Patti soon discovered that the University of Tennessee had a certification program in Canine Rehabilitation.
 There, she pursued and received her certification in Canine Rehabilitation, and soon realized that she could build a career in a field that she was so passionate about.
-Before opening The Canine Joint, Patti was grateful for the experience she received while working for Dr. Jeff Corey, in Providence, RI, refining her therapy skills using underwater treadmills, low-level lasers, massage and various other modalities, to treat a wide range of canines with physical disabilities.
+Just recently, The Canine Joint INC recently joined forces with Canine New England LLC, ( Foundation and Performance Training )Owner/Trainer Lorraine Messier.

 Emily started off as an intern in the summer of 2013 at The Canine Joint and got hired soon after!
-She received her associates in Veterinary Technology in December 2013 from Becker College, and is expecting to get her bachelors in Clinical Medicine with a concentration in Veterinary Science in the Fall 2014.
-She hopes to become a certified veterinary technician in the summer of 2014, and is planning to go to University of Tennessee to complete the certification process to become a Certified Canine Rehabilitation Practitioner in 2015.
+She received her associates in Veterinary Technology in December 2013 from Becker College, and received her bachelors in Clinical Medicine with a concentration in Veterinary Science in the Fall 2014.
+Emily hopes to go to the University of Tennessee to complete the certification process to become a Certified Canine Rehabilitation Practitioner.
+Her three-legged dog, Melody, is the mascot of the The Canine Joint, rolling around in her hot pink wheelchair.

 After finishing 8 yrs in the military with two tours in Iraq, Kara, was hired and trained as a Veterinary Technician in Rhode Island.
 She has lived with dogs her entire life.
 She had a Dalmatian named Dice growing up and after she passed, Kara was determined to help dogs live a healthy life.
 SInce then she has been rescuing and adopting out dogs, finding a loving home for a stray or unwanted pet is extremely satisfying.
 Eventually Kara wanted to go into a more holistic approach in the medical field.